-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 DCP Data 2020-21- Percent of Teachers >2 Years 21/34 61.76% Ed Data not yet posted =70% Ed-Data- Average Teaching Experience 5.7 years Ed Data not yet posted Ed Data not yet posted 5 years
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 DCPData 2020-21- Percent of Teachers >2Years 18/23 78.26% >75% Ed-Data- Average Teaching Experience 5.2 years (Ed Data data pending) Data not available from CDE >5 years

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Instructional Coaching Participation for new teachers 98% 98% (Metric added for 2022-2023) 100% 100% Induction Mentoring Participation for second and third year teachers 97% 97% (Metric added for 2022-2023) 100% 100%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Instructional Coaching Participation for new teachers 98% 98% (Metric added for 2022-2023) 100% 100% Induction Mentoring Participation for second and third year teachers 97% 97%(Metric added for 2022-2023) 88% 100%

-Action # Title Description Total Funds Contributing 4.1 4A.
-Diversity, Equity and Inclusion (DEI) If DCP collaboratively develops and implements a Diversity, Equity and Inclusion Strategic Plan, then DCP staff will increase their efficacy in teaching and working in diverse environments leading to increased job satisfaction and longevity.
+Action # Title Description Total Funds Contributing 4.1 4A Diversity, Equity and Inclusion (DEI) If DCP partners with an external expert consultant to collaboratively develop and implement a Diversity, Equity and Inclusion Strategic Plan, then teachers will increase their efficacy in teaching and working in diverse environments leading to increased job satisfaction and longevity.
 As part of this endeavor, DCP anticipates: • Hiring an expert consultant • Establishing community groups • Utilizing common texts and multi-media to build staff capacity in issues of diversity, equity and inclusion.
-DCP plans to offer • Professional development for all staff Yes 4.2 4B.
-Retention Efforts If DCP continues to fund teacher credentialing, costs for supplementary and/or additional authorizations to ensure that staff meet credential requirements, then teachers will be able to stay with DCP as fully qualified staff. \$15,770.00 No
+DCP plans to offer • Professional development for all staff Yes 4.2 4B Retention Efforts If DCP continues to fund teacher credentialing, costs for supplementary and/or additional authorizations to ensure that staff meet credential requirements, then teachers will be able to stay with DCP as fully qualified staff. \$22,180.00 Yes

-Action # Title Description Total Funds Contributing 4.3 4C.
-Evaluation/ Development If DCP continues to conduct calibrated teacher observations and evaluation, then all staff will have a shared understanding of excellent work increasing teacher feelings of efficacy.
-Yes 4.4 4D.
-New Teacher Orientation If DCP continues to offer onboarding for new teachers, including new staff orientations, instructional coaching, and support meetings throughout the year, then new hires will be more successful in their first year and return for their subsequent years of teaching \$44,512.77 Yes 4.5 4E.
-Induction If DCP offers an induction benefit to teachers with a preliminary credential who are in their second year at DCP, then more teachers will meet credential requirements and stay in teaching at DCP.
-DCP Plans to offer: Induction mentors for qualifying teachers Stipends for experienced teachers serving as Induction Mentors Yes 4.6 4F.
+Action # Title Description Total Funds Contributing 4.3 4C Evaluation/ Development If DCP continues to conduct calibrated teacher observations and evaluation, then all staff will have a shared understanding of excellent work increasing teacher feelings of efficacy.
+Yes 4.4 4D New Teacher Orientation If DCP continues to offer onboarding for new teachers, including new staff orientations, instructional coaching, and support meetings throughout the year, then new hires will be more successful in their first year and return for their subsequent years of teaching. \$24,729.31 Yes 4.5 4E Induction If DCP offers an induction benefit to teachers with a preliminary credential who are in their second year at DCP, then more teachers will meet credential requirements and stay in teaching at DCP.
+Yes 4.6 4F.
 Instructional Coaching If DCP continues to provide all teachers with job-embedded professional development from Instructional Coaches then teachers will be more effective in applying the strategies gained through professional development and will have the confidence and desire to stay at DCP.
 DCP plans to offer all teachers the opportunity to participate in a range of instructional coaching throughout the year; coaching will be differentiated based on teacher experience and expertise, and will range from 1-2 hours per week to 2 hours per month.
-DCP plans to offer: • Instructional coaches \$231,040.94 No
+DCP plans to offer: Instructional coaches Opportunities for professional learning and networking \$154,887.99 Yes